saichiranthan/Self-Analysis-Mental-Health/README.md

 # Self-Analysis-Mental-Health

 ## Overview
 This project is a **Mental Health Prediction System** that analyzes user input to predict **depression and anxiety severity levels** using machine learning models.
 It also provides **natural language explanations** and **suggested coping mechanisms**.
-The detailed explanation of the process is in EDA_&_ModelDevelopment.ipynb and Video of the explanation will be uploaded within today
+The detailed explanation of the process is in EDA_&_ModelDevelopment.ipynb and Video of the explanation will be uploaded within EOD.

 ## Features
 - Predicts **depression** and **anxiety severity levels** based on user responses.